pdaambrosio/module_vpc_aws/README.md

 # module_vpc_aws

-Terraform module to create VPC on AWS
+- Terraform module to create VPC on AWS
+- Example of use see this repository: [atlantis_terraform](https://github.com/pdaambrosio/atlantis_terraform)

 <!-- BEGIN_AUTOMATED_TF_DOCS_BLOCK -->
 ## Requirements